yugabyte/yugabyte-db/docs/content/latest/admin/ysql-dump.md

 ### --serializable-deferrable

-Use a serializable transaction for the dump, to ensure that the snapshot used is consistent with later database states; but do this by waiting for a point in the transaction stream at which no anomalies can be present, so that there isn't a risk of the dump failing or causing other transactions to roll back with a `serialization_failure`.
+Use a serializable transaction for the dump to ensure that the snapshot used is consistent with later database states by waiting for a point in the transaction stream at which no anomalies can be present, so that there is no risk of the dump failing or causing other transactions to roll back with a `serialization_failure`.

-For dumps intended for disaster recovery, this option is not beneficial.
-It could be useful for a dump used to load a copy of the database for reporting or other read-only load sharing while the original database continues to be updated.
-Without it, the dump may reflect a state which is not consistent with any serial execution of the transactions eventually committed.
-For example, if batch processing techniques are used, a batch may show as closed in the dump without all of the items which are in the batch appearing.

-This option will make no difference if there are no read-write transactions active when `ysql_dump` is started.
-If read-write transactions are active, the start of the dump may be delayed for an indeterminate length of time.
+If there are active read-write transactions, the maximum wait time until the start of the dump will be `50ms` (based on the default [`--max_clock_skew_usec`](../../../admin/yb-tserver.md) for YB-TServer and YB-Master services.)
+If there are no active read-write transactions when `ysql_dump` is started, this option will not make any difference.
 Once running, performance with or without the switch is the same.

-### --snapshot=*snapshotname*
+### --snapshot

 Use the specified synchronized snapshot when making a dump of the database.
 This option is useful when needing to synchronize the dump with a logical replication slot or with a concurrent session.
 In the case of a parallel dump, the snapshot name defined by this option is used rather than taking a new snapshot.

 ### --strict-names